cosinekitty/astronomy/source/js/README.md

 Both examples create a Date object set to July 1st 2024 at 9:00:00 UTC.

-Note that, when displaying Date objects as strings (with <code>toUTCString()</code> for instance), JavaScript incorrecly refers to UTC as 'GMT'.
+Note that, when displaying Date objects as strings (with `toUTCString()` for instance), JavaScript incorrectly refers to UTC as 'GMT'.

 ### Coordinate transforms